jhpyle/docassemble/_docs/development.md

 These few lines effectively "stand in" for many lines of [Gherkin] sentences you would otherwise have to write to simulate the user typing in information.
-A [Lettuce] script like this is easier to maintain than one that you have to modify every time you make a change to the language or order of your information-gathering screens.
+A [Aloe] script like this is easier to maintain than one that you have to modify every time you make a change to the language or order of your information-gathering screens.